antalsz/hs-to-coq/README.md

     stack build

+(`hs-to-coq` can be built with GHC 8.4, 8.6, 8.8, and 8.10.
+However, the repo only contains the translation of Haskell libraries such as `base` from GHC 8.4.
+Therefore, it is advised to build `hs-to-coq` with GHC 8.4 if you plan to use example translations contained in this repo.)

 ## Building the `base` library

 This repository comes with a version of (parts of the) Haskell base library